 Prolonged Exposure Therapy: Some people benefit from short instances of exposure to the trauma they are suffering.
 This is generally done for situations that bring on anxiety.
 You learn how to breathe through them, slow down your mind and face the recounting of these events in your life.

-Treatment Through Medical Integration
+Trauma Treatment Through Medical Integration

 While most people think psychological trauma treatment is simply talking through the events, there’s an important physiological connection too.
 Sometimes, the trauma symptoms a person has are directly related to physical ailments.